 Databricks Marketplace uses Delta Sharing to manage secure sharing of data products.
 Delta Sharing, in turn, requires that your Databricks workspace is enabled for Unity Catalog.
 Your Databricks account and workspaces must therefore meet the following requirements:

 Databricks account on the Premium plan or above.

-If you have workspaces that meet the criteria listed above, your users will be able to view the Marketplace home page.
+If you have workspaces that meet these criteria, your users will be able to view the Marketplace home page.
 Additional permissions are required to create and manage listings.
 These are enumerated in the sections that follow.
-If you don’t want your users to be able to view the Marketplace home page at all, contact your Databricks representative.
+If you don’t want your users to be able to view the Marketplace home page at all, contact your Databricks account team.